 Services: the provision of a Skip and waste collection service.

-Skip: a 3/6/8 or 12yd open waste skip or a 8 or 12yd enclosed skip as detailed in your order.
+Skip: a 3/6/8yd or 12yd open waste skip or an 8yd or 12yd enclosed skip as detailed in your order.

 Terms: the terms and conditions set out in this document.